4ntoine/protobuf-ble-rpc/README.md

     true);

 RtspServer server = new RpcServer(rpcConnectionFactory, Executors.newFixedThreadPool(1), true);
-InstallServiceImpl service = new InstallServiceImpl(this); // your service impl
+YourServiceImpl service = new YourServiceImpl(this); // your service impl
 server.registerService(service); // For non-blocking impl
 server.startServer();